Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 • No specified limit on concentrates or edibles (though law enforcement can charge you if amounts suggest intent to sell)

 The home possession limits matter more than most people realize.
 If you're buying in bulk or storing product from multiple dispensary trips, keep it at home.
+If you are growing your own, the 2-pound limit applies specifically to the flower you have harvested.

-Cannabis in your vehicle needs to be in the original sealed packaging or a sealed container — not open, not accessible while driving.
+Cannabis in your vehicle needs to be in the original sealed packaging or a sealed container — not open, and absolutely not accessible while driving.
 Even if you legally purchased it, an open container of cannabis in your car is a petty misdemeanor.

 Where Can You Buy Cannabis in Minnesota?

-As of early 2026, there are roughly:
+As of early 2026, the market is split between:

 Can You Grow Your Own?